What are refractive errors?

 What is myopia (nearsightedness)?

 In nearsighted or myopic eyes, the cornea is curved too much, or the eye is too long, and light gets focused in front of the retina.
-As a result, people with myopia can clearly see close objects, but distant objects are blurry.
+As a result, people with myopia can clearly see close objects, but distant objects appear blurry.

 What is hyperopia (farsightedness)?